About the quiz and its content

 Clarke Scott Creative (opens in new window)

-And of course the many researchers, public servants, and journalists working hard to combat disinformation
+The many researchers, public servants, and journalists working hard to combat fraud and malign foreign influence.

 Interactive Knowledge (opens in new window) is an award-winning design firm that creates interactive media for top museums, foundations, and cultural and educational institutions.